Foot and Ankle Doctor Blog Space

 Many patients elevate their feet to help relieve the swelling and this is generally a temporary remedy.
 When a podiatrist is consulted the reason behind the swelling can be uncovered and subsequently treated.

-If you have any questions please contact our offices located in Beverly Hills, Encino, Los Angeles, Los Alamitos, CA Pasadena, CA and Rolling Hills Estates CA .
+If you have any questions please contact our offices located in Beverly Hills, Encino, Los Angeles, Los Alamitos, Pasadena, and Rolling Hills Estates CA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Swelling of the Feet